tazzuu/lueshi-say/README.md

 Like [`cowsay`](https://en.wikipedia.org/wiki/Cowsay) but with our favorite Italian Plumber and his trusty dinosaur.

-Run `lueshi-say` to hear LUEshi recite famous lore and memes!
+Run `lueshi-say` to hear LUEshi recite famous LUElinks lore and memes!
 Run the program repeatedly to hear what else he has to say :)

 # Examples